jayacotton/inettools-z80/README.md

 222222 222222        55555   9999             44  6666

-mac:  This is a tool that collects and stores the mac address for your wiznet card.
+mac:  This is a tool that collects and stores the mac address for your wiznet card. mac -r will print out the mac address as stored in the FRAM

 wizreset:  THis will clear all the data out of your wiznet chip.
 Its basically a hardware reset.